AvaAvarai/Villageworks/README.md

    - **macOS**: Use `open -n -a love "path/to/villageworks"` or drag the folder onto the LÖVE application
    - **Linux**: Use `love /path/to/villageworks`

-## How to Play
+## Gameplay Guide

 ### Getting Started

+1. From the main menu, select "New Game" to begin
-1. Click anywhere on the map to place your first village (costs $50 and 20 wood)
+2. Click anywhere on the map to place your first village (costs $50 and 20 wood)
-2. Villages automatically spawn builders who will construct buildings
+3. Villages automatically spawn builders who will construct buildings
-3. Builders prioritize houses to maintain population growth
+4. Builders prioritize houses to maintain population growth
-4. Use the build menu (press 'B') to plan roads between villages
+5. Use the build menu to construct resource production buildings and plan roads

 ### Controls

-- **Left Mouse Button**: Place villages, select villages, or interact with UI
+- **Left Mouse Button**: Place villages, select villages, interact with UI
-- **Right Mouse Button**: Deselect current village
+- **Right Mouse Button**: Deselect current village, cancel build mode
 - **Arrow Keys**: Move the camera
 - **Mouse Wheel**: Zoom in/out
 - **B Key**: Open/close build menu
 - **1-9 Keys**: Quickly select villages by index
-- **Escape**: Deselect current village or close menus
+- **Escape**: Access pause menu, close open dialogs
+- **F5**: Quick save your game

-## Game Mechanics
+### Game Mechanics

-### Villages
+#### Villages

 - Each village has a unique historical name
 - Villages spawn builders if food is available
 - Villages track their own population, resources, and building needs
 - Housing needs are shown by village color (green, orange, or red)

-### Buildings
+#### Buildings

 | Building   | Function | Resources Produced |
 |------------|----------|-------------------|